heche-psb/fossiler/README.md

 **Age Bounds:** 139.8 - 121.4 mya.

-**Taxon & Specimen & Rock:** *Tricolpites sp.*, pollen, CA-5-1982, CU-40-1989, Springhill Formation, Doceava Región, Chile.
+**Taxon & Specimen & Rock:** *Tricolpites sp.*, pollen, CA-5-1982, CU-40-1989, Springhill Formation, Doceava Región, Cretaceous of Chile.

 **Phylogenetic Justification:** (Quattrocchio et al., 2006) reported the pollen of *Tricolpites sp.* and followed the classification of (Jarzen, 1982) to assign it to Gunneraceae.

 **Age Justification:** Above the Springhill Formation is the Pampa Rincón Formation (*Inoceramus* Inferior or Shales with Chert) of Barremian - Early Aptian age (Natland et al., 1974), the age of Springhill Formation was estimated as Valanginian - Barremian (Quattrocchio et al., 2006).
 Thus, we used the age 139.8 - 121.4 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.21}}$**

+**Brief Desription:** The oldest fossil found in Fagales.

+**Age Bounds:** 145.0 - 100.5 mya.

+**Taxon & Specimen & Rock:** *Myricipites sp.*, spores and pollen grain, Baoyuan track site, Wotoushan Formation (Jiaguan Formation), the Chishui area, Guizhou Province, Cretaceous of China

+**Phylogenetic Justification:** (Xing et al., 2011) recovered the fossil as *Myricipites sp.* based on the morphology of spores and pollen grain.
+The classification of *Myricipites sp.* to Myricaceae follows the definition of (R. N. Lakhanpal et al., 1976).

+**Age Justification:** *Myricipites sp.* was also found in Furao Formation of Heilongjiang Province at the Upper Cretaceous (Liu, 1983).
+The oldest of Wotoushan Formation can be at Lower Cretaceous (Xing et al., 2011).
+Thus, we used the age 145.0 - 100.5 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.